nsidc/search-interface/DEVELOPMENT.md

 At this point the CircleCI job which creates the npm package and publishes it to npmjs.com will be triggered.
 Upon successful completion, the new package version will be available to install.

+### OPS Configuration Information

+Upon completion of `v4.0.0-rc` and related stories, the portal will be deployed by loading a bundle created by Webpack into a Drupal context (i.e. including the bundle in an HTML document managed by Drupal).

 # NSIDC Continuous Integration